pingcap/docs/tidb-cloud/delete-tidb-cluster.md

     > Alternatively, you can also click the name of the target cluster to go to its overview page, and then click **...** in the upper-right corner.

 3. Click **Delete** in the drop-down menu.
-4. In the cluster deleting window, confirm the deletion.
+4. In the cluster deleting window, confirm the deletion:

     - If you have at least one manual or automatic backup, you can see the number of backups and the charging policy for backups.
 Click **Continue** and enter `<organization name>/<project name>/<cluster name>`.
     - If you do not have any backups, just enter `<organization name>/<project name>/<cluster name>`.